-Members and their alternates who miss four consecutive meetings are deemed to be unavailable to serve on the Committee.
-Upon the fourth consecutive absence of any Committee member and their alternate, the Committee Chair shall forthwith request from the appointing authority a replacement for the absentee Committee member and their alternate.
+Members who miss four consecutive meetings are deemed to be unavailable to serve on the Committee.
+Following the fourth consecutive absence of any Committee member, the Committee shall request from the appointing authority a replacement for the absentee Committee member.

 Section 5.
-Reimbursement
+Reimbursement:

-The Administrator shall pay Members or their alternates one hundred dollars (\$100) per day for participating in each meeting and reimburse them for reasonably necessary expenses incurred in the conduct of official Committee business.
-Reimbursements shall be consistent with travel, per diem, and other expense regulations applicable to California State appointees.
+The Administrator shall reimburse Committee members or alternates for expenses incurred in the conduct of official Committee business.
+Reimbursements shall be consistent with travel, per diem and other expense regulations applicable to California State appointees.